Through The Fibro Fog

 🍒 Ingredients

-All the ingredients for this cherry mocktail, as well as their quantities, are in the recipe card below.
+All the ingredients, and their quantities, are in the recipe card below.

-• Sparkling water - I suggest using a plain sparkling water rather than already flavoured or heavily mineralised.
+• Sparkling water - I suggest using a plain sparkling water rather than already flavored or heavily mineralised as that will take away from the sweet cherry taste.

 📖 Swaps and variations

-frozen cherries in a white bowl on a wooden board labelled number two.
+cherries and mint leaves being muddled in a glass with a muddler labelled number two.

 💭 Recipe tips and notes

 • Thaw frozen cherries.
-If using frozen cherries it is best to allow them to thaw for around an hour before use.
+If using frozen cherries, it's best to allow them to thaw for around an hour before use so they are soft.

 • Stir the mocktail before serving.
 This helps the cherry juice to combine with the sparkling water.